• Skip to primary navigation

 Prevent your screen from going dark

-Fresh peach muffins are full of white chocolate chips and juicy summertime goodness!
-Crunchy streusel topping is drizzled with a bourbon glaze (you can easily substitute cream for the bourbon).
+This peach muffins recipe is made with fresh, juicy peaches and white chocolate chips.
+They're full of juicy summertime goodness!
+Crunchy streusel topping is sprinkled on the tops of the muffins then drizzled with a bourbon glaze.
+You can easily substitute cream for the bourbon.

 Course Quick Bread